 21 Japanese Knotweed facts – By a team of professional ecological consultants

-As experienced providers of Japanese knotweed solutions in Sussex and throughout Britain, we’re ideally placed to give our readers the facts about this remarkable yet horribly invasive and destructive plant.
+As experienced Japanese knotweed specialists in Sussex and throughout Britain, we’re ideally placed to give our readers the facts about this remarkable yet horribly invasive and destructive plant.
 Here are some facts about the plant itself, its history and the extent of its spread.

 21 fascinating facts about Japanese knotweed